jwrunge/switchmenu/README.md

 * The selected link anchor in all SwitchMenus will be assigned the class `.selected`
 * All screens belonging to a particular SwitchMenu will be assigned the class `.MenuID_screen` (e.g. if the SwitchMenu's ID is `#MyMenu`, all screens belonging to `#MyMenu` will be of class `.MyMenu_screen`)

-See the JSFiddles on this Readme (especially under the CSS tab) for examples.
+See the JSFiddles on this Readme (especially under the CSS section) for examples.

 ### Resetting a Menu
 Most likely to be of value, `SwitchMenu.reset()` will restore a menu and its currently-displayed scree, to its initial value.
 If you are including submenus in your project (a SwitchMenu within a SwitchMenu), you may wish to call `.reset()` on a switched-out submenu when your top-level menu changes screens in order to prevent the submenu from switching back in later with the wrong screen (see example below).
 SwitchMenu does not automatically reset submenus when they are switched out because each SwitchMenu instance is unaware of other SwitchMenus.
 By comparison, see the submenu example above (which does NOT use `.reset()`.